zzonyo/trust-docs-test/source/index.html.md

 A: It indicates the request path doesn't exist, please check the path spelling carefully.
 Due to the Nginx setting, the request path is case sensitive, please follow the path definition in document.

-## Market Data

-### Q1：What is the update frequency of market depth?
-A：The data is updated **once per second**.
-But, the BBO (Best Bid/Offer) feed upon WebSocket subscription to `market.$symbol.bbo` is updating in tick by tick mode.

-### Q2：Could the total volume of Last 24h Market Summary (GET /v1/market/detail) decrease?
-A：Yes, it is possible that the accumulated volume and the accumulated value counted for current 24h window is smaller than previous.

-### Q3：How to retrieve the last trade price in market?
-A：It is suggested to request to `GET /v1/market/trade` to get last market price, or to subscribe WebSocket topic `market.$symbol.trade.detail` for getting the same.

-### Q4：Which timezone the start time of candlesticks falls into?
-A： The start time for candlesticks is based on Singapore time (GMT+8), for example, the duration for daily candlesticks is from 00:00:00 to 23:59:59 Singapore time.

 ## Order and Trade

 ### Q1：What is account-id?